The Mother-Offspring Studies

 The Mother-Offspring Fluoride Studies

-There are now seven Mother-Offspring fluoride studies and they reveal that the fetus and the formula-fed infant in fluoridated communities (and in naturally-occurring high fluoride areas as well) are the most vulnerable to fluoride’s neurotoxicity.
-Six of the seven studies measured the urinary levels of pregnant women for fluoride as it is the most accurate indicator of daily total fluoride intake.
-The urinary fluoride levels taken from the pregnant mothers were compared to the IQ of their offspring in blinded tests where neither the examiners nor the subjects were aware of the subject’s fluoride exposure status at the time of the neurodevelopmental exams.
+There are now 11 Mother-Offspring fluoride studies.
+Ten of the studies revealed that the fetus and the formula-fed infant (Till 2020) are the most vulnerable to fluoride’s neurotoxicity.
+Nine of the studies measured the urinary levels of pregnant women for fluoride as it is the most accurate indicator of daily total fluoride intake.
+The urinary fluoride levels taken from the pregnant mothers were compared to the IQ of their offspring (up to 12 years of age) in blinded tests where the examiners were unaware of the subject’s fluoride exposure status at the time of the neurodevelopmental exams.
 Certain high levels of fluoride in the pregnant women’s urine were found to significantly impact the IQ, or neurodevelopment, of the offspring.
 These high urinary fluoride levels are found in pregnant women living in fluoridated cities as well as in naturally-occurring high fluoride areas.
 The first study on urinary fluoride levels in pregnant women in the U.S. was published in April 2020.
 The U.S. and Canada have the same “optimum” level for fluoridation schemes: 0.7 mg/L fluoride.
+Lastly, no government agency has performed a risk assessment on the effects of water fluoridation on the pregnant woman, the fetus, or the bottle-fed infant.

-This newest study, released ahead of print on November 18, 2019, is titled Fluoride exposure from infant formula and child IQ in a Canadian birth cohort.
-This study was funded by the U.S. National Institute of Environmental Health Sciences (NIEHS) and published in Environment International.
+Titled, Fluoride exposure from infant formula and child IQ in a Canadian birth cohort and funded by the U.S. National Institute of Environmental Health Sciences (NIEHS), it was published in Environment International.
 The authors “examined whether feeding status (breast-fed versus formula-fed) modified the impact of water fluoride and if fluoride exposure during fetal development attenuated this effect.”
 The mothers urinary fluoride (MUF) levels were used as a proxy of fetal fluoride exposure.
 A second model estimated the association between fluoride intake from formula and child IQ.
 According to the authors:

 - Consumption of formula reconstituted with fluoridated water can lead to excessive fluoride intake.